 Elementary Work:

-This author has some great
+This author has some great books just perfect for the elementary Montessori crowd! |

-• Word problems with time
+- Word problems with time

-• Exploring timelines, BC/AD, centuries, decades, millenia
+- Exploring timelines, BC/AD, centuries, decades, millenia

-• Explore how different cultures and for different purposes tracked the passage of time.
+- Explore how different cultures and for different purposes tracked the passage of time.

-• Many other resources listed here at Living Math
+- Many other resources listed here at Living Math.

-• our favorite book that spurred a LOT of cosmic education interests?
+- our favorite book that spurred a LOT of cosmic education interests?
 The Story of Clocks and Calendars: Marking a Millenium by Betsy Maestro

-• Encourage further exploration based on interests; but also provide rich quality materials within the environment.
+- Encourage further exploration based on interests; but also provide rich quality materials within the environment.